Apply for a bursary

 Students who are in receipt of, or who will be applying for, an NHS bursary can also apply for further financial help if they have to pay for registered childcare whilst they are attending their course.

-The Help with childcare costs for NHS bursary students 2016/17 provides a detailed overview of the Childcare Allowance, including how the allowance is calculated, the rates and how to apply.
+Help with childcare costs for NHS bursary students 2016/17 (PDF: 948KB) provides a detailed overview of the Childcare Allowance, including how the allowance is calculated, the rates and how to apply.

 Disabled Students Allowances (DSA)